-These needs are addressed in the new WiFi standards – Wi-Fi 6 and WiGig -that we will be hearing a lot this year.
-So, if connectivity ranks high on your priority list, here are a few things you need to know about WiFi 6 and WiGig before you buy a new Router or a new phone.
+These needs are addressed in the new WiFi standards – Wi-Fi 6 and WiGig -that we will be hearing a lot more frequently this year.
+So, if seamless connectivity ranks high on your priority list, here are a few things you need to know about WiFi 6 and WiGig before you buy a new Router or a new phone.

 What is Wi-Fi 6?
 Is it the same as Wi-Fi 802.11ax?

 The 802.11ax is the updated version of the existing 802.11ac standard.
 This new standard of Wi-Fi communication will span over the existing 2.4GHz and 5GHz bands and, at the same time, carries support to include additional bands between 1 GHz and 7 GHz.

 Related Read: Wi-Fi 6E vs Wi-Fi 6 – What’s the difference?

 Instead of focusing on peak data transfer rates, the standard focuses on improving average and worst-case performance to make a realizable impact with real-world usage, taking into account the increasing client devices and congestion.